AfterMath9/TaskHub/README.md

 ---------------------
 - I added samples for workshops and team members so the requirements of 10 rows and 5 tables are covered right away after running the seed script.
 - The seed script can be re-run if you want to reset the data to the original state.
+- The credntials for admin login (admin / wdf#2025)

 Notes about tools I used
 ------------------------------